stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 pipx install pre-commit
 ```

 If you use _pre-commit_, it automatically runs every time that you commit a change to version control.
-We install it to ensure that the tool is always available, and that we keep the same version until we decide to upgrade it.
+We install _pre-commit_, so that we keep the same version until we decide to upgrade it.

 To set up _pipx_, follow the instructions on the [pipx Website](https://pipx.pypa.io) for your operating system.
-This ensure that _pipx_ works with an appropriate Python installation.
+This ensures that _pipx_ works with an appropriate Python installation.

 > [PEP 668 - Marking Python base environments as “externally managed”](https://peps.python.org/pep-0668/#guide-users-towards-virtual-environments) recommends that users install Python applications with pipx.